 If you’re buying a complete “tour package”, it will likely include tickets for a direct bus from Tokyo to Fuji Rock.
 You can also get bus tickets via the festival website—budget around 16,500 yen for a return.
 This is about 3,000 yen more expensive than shinkansen tickets (depending on where/how you reserve them).
 The journey also takes around seven hours, which we reckon is a bit of a schlep.

 Real cheapos with four hours to spare (in each direction) can take regular trains from Tokyo to Echigo-Yuzawa Station (the closest access point to Fuji Rock).
 It costs 3,350 yen and requires four transfers.
 Have a look at Hyperdia for details.
+You can also take advantage of the Seishun 18 ticket for discounted rail travel.

 You can also rent a car and drive yourself to Naeba.
 The parking fee is quite steep, at 3,000 yen a day, and you must drive down with at least one other festivalgoer.
 Bikes and scooters get a discounted rate.
 Our thoughts?
 Train beats car in this case.